 I'm not too fond of the user management handling Semrush offers.
 Even the most pricey plan – Business, which goes for $449.95 – allows only a single user account to manage your projects.
 This is alienating to me as the Business plan targets SEO agencies.

 You will have to pay an extra $45 to $100 per user to add more team members.
 That's on a monthly basis!

 To compare, Ahrefs provides 1 seat with its Lite and Standard plans, while the $399 Advanced and the $999 Agency plans offer 3 and 5 seats, respectively.
 The extra seats cost $30 in all Ahrefs plans.

-Projects are sites which you may or may not own, for which you can perform Backlink Audits, On-Page SEO audits, Position tracking and Site Audits.
+Projects are sites that you may or may not own, for which you can perform Backlink Audits, On-Page SEO audits, Position tracking, and Site Audits.

 The Pro plan offers 5 projects, the Guru plan offers 15 projects, and the Business plan offers 40 projects.